KasztanBodziu/small_gastronomy_project/description.md

 # Description of Our Place

-Welcome to Ouzza Restaurant!
-Our establishment is a cozy, family-friendly pizzeria located in the heart of the city.
-We take pride in offering a warm and inviting atmosphere where guests can enjoy delicious, authentic Italian cuisine.
+Welcome to Ouzza Restaurant, where we bring the authentic flavors of Italy to the heart of Cityville.
+Our establishment is designed to provide a cozy, family-friendly environment while offering an exceptional dining experience that caters to all tastes and preferences.

 ## Our Ambiance
 Ouzza Restaurant features a modern rustic design that combines comfort and style.
 Our interior boasts wooden tables, brick walls, and soft ambient lighting to create a welcoming environment.
 The seating arrangement is designed to accommodate both small and large groups, making it the perfect spot for family dinners, casual meet-ups, or romantic date nights.